coderSathesBala/coderSathesBala/README.md

 1) Gaining a better understanding of user experience
 2) Becoming a better problem solver
 3) Making an impact

-- 📫 How to reach me: https://www.linkedin.com/in/sathesbalasingam/ & sathes352@gmail.com

 - 🌱 I’m currently learning anything related to coding and problem solving
 - 👯 I’m looking to collaborate on open source projects & hackathons